mufasa78/uav/README.md

 # UAV Path Planning Simulation Framework

+## Latest Updates

+Based on experimental results, the framework has been significantly enhanced with the following improvements:

+- **Optimized User Distribution**: Users are now arranged in two neat rows with equal spacing for more consistent testing
+- **Removed Obstacle Components**: Simplified the environment to focus on algorithm comparison without obstacle interference
+- **Enhanced Performance Metrics**: Added energy efficiency, task completion rate, and service latency measurements
+- **Advanced Visualization**: Implemented comprehensive comparative analysis tools with detailed metrics
+- **Algorithm Comparison**: Updated to compare MCTS, QL, and DQN algorithms with the new environment configuration

 ## Project Overview

 This framework is a comprehensive Python-based simulation environment for advanced Unmanned Aerial Vehicle (UAV) path planning research.
-It implements and compares multiple advanced algorithmic approaches including Monte Carlo Tree Search (MCTS), Rapidly-exploring Random Tree (RRT*), and A* algorithms.
+It implements and compares multiple advanced algorithmic approaches including Monte Carlo Tree Search (MCTS), Q-Learning (QL), and Deep Q-Network (DQN) algorithms.

-The system provides a platform for developing, testing, and comparing path planning strategies in dynamic environments with mobile users, energy constraints, and service-oriented tasks.
-This makes it well-suited for research in various UAV application domains including package delivery, emergency response, telecommunications, and environmental monitoring.
+The system provides a platform for developing, testing, and comparing path planning strategies in controlled environments with stationary users in organized distributions, energy constraints, and service-oriented tasks.
+This makes it well-suited for research in various UAV application domains including telecommunications, data collection, surveillance, and service provisioning.

 ![UAV Path Planning Simulation](images/uav_path_planning.png)